Children raised to hate America: Shocking picture of boy holding a gun during anti-U.S. riot in Lebanon... as ANOTHER embassy goes up in smoke

 Bahrain: Bahrainis burn replicas of American and Israeli flags during a protest after midday prayers in Diraz, Bahrain

-Unrest: Police try to stop Kashmiri lawyers
+Unrest: Police try to stop Kashmiri lawyers during a demonstration against the controversial film

-during a demonstration against the controversial film "Innocence of
+Unrest: Police try to stop Kashmiri lawyers during a demonstration against the controversial film "Innocence of Muslims" in Srinagar

-of a film they consider blasphemous to Islam, during a protest march to
+Peaceful: Protesters chant slogans, in protest of a film they consider blasphemous to Islam, during a protest march to the U.S. embassy in Doha

 'The United States government had absolutely nothing to do with this video,' she said before a meeting with the foreign minister of Morocco at the State Department.
 'We absolutely reject its content and message.'